hugues31/coinnect/README.md

 extern crate coinnect;
 ```

-For optional parameters, enter an empty &str ("") if you don't specify it.
+For optional parameters, most methods require an empty str (`""`) if you don't
+want to specify them.

 Since 0.2, you have access to a generic API to communicate across exchanges in
 the same way.
 Note that this functionality is under active development, changes